xingvoong/ml-life-cycle-with-lqbtq-friendly-tweet-classifier/README.md

 ## Limitation and room for improvement

-While the project succeeded in showcasing an ML life cycle, the model development phase has a lot of limitations and room for improvement.
+While the project succeeded in showcasing an ML life cycle, it has a lot of limitations and room for improvement.
 Some of which I can think of:

 - Same users are more likely to use the same languages for their tweets, therefor splitting data by users could decrease biases.
 - Right now, the final product only classifies whether a tweet is friendly.
 It could do more by making a guideline or suggestion on how to write friendly tweets.